Latin MA (Honours) 2025 entry

 Students who have studied Latin to SQA Higher, GCE A-level or equivalent will take the following two compulsory modules:

-• World of Latin 1: enhances understanding of Latin language and literature through study of verse and prose set texts, including non-canonical and popular texts, and regular language classes.
+• World of Latin 1: enhances understanding of Latin language and literature through the study of a range of verse or prose set texts in the original language and regular language classes.
+The authors chosen may vary from year to year.

 • World of Latin 2: builds on work from 'World of Latin 1' and introduces students to a wider range of Latin literature.